 The situation in Iraq and the Middle East region in the early 1990s was slightly similar to the emergence of Indonesia under President Sukarno in the 1960s.
-The Sukarno policy of non-cooperation with the United States and Western powers threatened the United States position in Southeast Asian region.
-With weaponry support by the Soviet Union (under West Irian Campaign since the late 1950s) and China's support in the early 1960s, Indonesia would have a possibility to become a regional power in Southeast Asian region.
-It would have threatened
+The Sukarno policy of noncooperation with the United States and Western powers threatened the United States position in Southeast Asian region.14 With weaponry support by the Soviet Union15 (under West Irian Campaign since the late 1950s) and China's support in the early 1960s, Indonesia would have a possibility to become a regional power in Southeast Asian region.
+It would have threatened the American position in East and Southeast Asian region.
+The United States involvement in the Indonesian Coup of 1965 was a strategy to destroy the Sukarno policy and improve the United States position in Southeast Asia.
+The American position and its roles after 1965 in Indonesia and ASEAN countries contributed to a stronger position for the United States in the Southeast Asian region.
+The communist ideology and Soviet Union influence was very strong in Indonesia in the early 1960s.
+The situation changed after 1965.
+America became stronger in the Southeast Asian region after the fall of President Sukarno in 1965.
+Although the America failed to control and improve his position in Indochina countries (especially in South Vietnam in 1960s and even was defeated in 1975) but his success in controlling Indonesia and other capitalist Southeast Asian countries had improved the overall American position in the region.

-13The political and military elements had supported the American position as a hegemonic power since early years after the end of World War II.
-The strong military power possessed by the Americans also determined the American economic position and American investment in overseas.
-With his military and political power, the Americans had the ability to control energy resources (oil) and other important natural resources as well as trade relations with Middle East countries and the Asia Pacific region.